yyyaohhh/tp/docs/UserGuide.md

 </md></div>

 <div class="alert alert-warning"><md>:gear: **Example:**
-Examples are placed in boxes like this to show you possible ways a command can be run.
+Examples in boxes like this show you possible ways a command can be run.
 </md></div>

 <div class="alert alert-danger"><md>:exclamation: **Caution:**